-- .
-Be prepared to fax information to the scheduler for review.
+- Be prepared to email information to the scheduler for review.
 This correspondence should provide a brief background of why you want to meet with the official and when.
 It is important to mention that you are a constituent, and while it is okay and usually helpful to state the issue you'd like to discuss, you should not be too opinionated on that issue in your letter.
-See sample letter as an example.

-- It is recommended that before calling the scheduler you first fax your request for a meeting so they have time to look at the official's schedule and availability.
+- It is recommended that before calling the scheduler you first email your request for a meeting so they have time to look at the official's schedule and availability.

 - Next, call the scheduler, introduce yourself, mention that you are a constituent of Representative X, and let him/her know that you are following up on a request to meet with X in the district office.
 Let the scheduler know precisely when you faxed your request so he/she is more easily able to locate it.

 - Sometimes requests are lost in the chaos that typifies elected officials' scheduling offices.
-If the scheduler says that he/she did not receive your fax or cannot find it, don't panic.
-Calmly suggest that you can re-fax the same document or can send it via e-mail if that is most convenient.
+If the scheduler says that he/she did not receive your email or cannot find it, don't panic.
+Calmly suggest that you can re-send the same document.

 - If the scheduler tells you that the office needs more time to assess your representative's availability on that day, let him/her know that you will follow up by calling back in another few days.
 Keep on them!
 Schedulers have many, many requests coming through the office, so in order to ensure that you are not forgotten or your request hidden under a stack of other papers, do follow up and call again.